spiceworm/pychain/README.md

 Each node is running
 - nginx: reverse proxy to API
 - uvicorn: Serving API written in FastAPI
-- redis: Stores node settings
 - python: Long running `network_sync` process that causes has client join the network and synchronize with peers
+- postgres: Running in sidecar container alongside each node container and is used to store node state.

-All of these processes are managed by supervisor.
+nginx, uvicorn, and python processes are managed by supervisor in the client container.
 ```

 ## Development notes